deep-diver/little-jarvis/README.md

 - [ ] Write codes to rank searching results
 - [ ] Write codes to send an email
 - [ ] Integrate logics with GitHub Action

+# Acknoledgement
+> "Google supported this work by providing Google Cloud credit"